 Your Cart66 account comes with with a professional email service

-Before we go into all the details, you can relax knowing that Cart66 comes with a professional transactional email service powered by Mandrill to send all your e-commerce emails like customer receipts and follow up customer emails.
+Before we go into all the details, you can relax knowing that Cart66 comes with a professional transactional email service powered by SendGrid to send all your e-commerce emails like customer receipts and follow up customer emails.
 So you don’t have to read the rest of this unless you are just curious about why we include this service for your e-commerce store.
-You can just jump to the end and learn about setting up your SPF and DKIM records.

 What’s wrong with the way WordPress sends email?